Summer Programs FAQ

 - I am not eligible for financial support and I do not have enough funds to cover the full cost of the program.
 What else can I do?

-- Can I work during the program to afford attending it?
+- Can I work during the program?

 - Are international students eligible for financial support?